For many years The Guardian

 liberal democracy, sex and free speech.

-Can it put its anti-Americanism temporarily aside to unite against a common enemy?
+Could The Guardian put its anti-Americanism aside to unite against a common enemy?

 even if they are fascists,